-The StR-ESFRI2 Project is led by STFC/UKRI and the project members include experienced entities from Italy, Greece, Germany and the Czech Republic with strong involvement in ESFRI and its activities.
+The StR-ESFRI2 Project is led by the Athena Research Center (Greece) and the project members include experienced entities from Italy, Slovenia and the Czech Republic with strong involvement in ESFRI and its activities.

 The scope of activities of Athena RC includes all Information and Communication Technologies, from the perspective of both Computer Science and Computational Sciences, and covering all software and hardware aspects.
 These include all areas of informatics, data science, robotics, automation, signal processing, artificial intelligence, networking and digital communication, and modelling.
 Athena RC carries out R&D both at the level of information technology itself and the level of specific applications.
 Computational sciences thus form a strong component of the Athena RC activities, including - but not limited to - computational linguistics, archaeology, engineering, medicine, biology, biodiversity, earth observation, space science, mechanics, and the arts.
 Athena RC is recognized for its extensive experience and unique skills offered through its more than 300 researchers, associated faculty, collaborating scientists, and professional staff.
 By participating in more than 200 national and European projects in the last 5 years and producing more than 1000 publications in the same time frame, the people of Athena RC may be credited with its strong international reputation.

 Athena RC operates in three Greek cities (Athens, Patras, and Xanthi) and comprises three Institutes and five Units:

 - Institutes: The Institute for Language and Speech Processing (ILSP), The Industrial Systems Institute (ISI), and The Information Management Systems Institute (IMSI)